GwinzTV/SoftwareDesign/README.md

 ## Contributing

-We welcome contributions to enhance our use case analysis and sequence diagrams.
+I welcome contributions to enhance our use case analysis and sequence diagrams.
 Whether you want to propose a new use case, improve an existing diagram, or suggest enhancements, your contributions are valuable.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.